owen-it/laravel-auditing-doc/installation.md

 You can read more about the configuration options in the [General Configuration](general-configuration) section.

 # Database
-Publish the `audits` table migration to the `database/` directory with the following command
+Publish the `audits` table migration to the `database/` directory with the following command:

 ```sh
 php artisan vendor:publish --provider "OwenIt\Auditing\AuditingServiceProvider" --tag="migrations"